-(c) 6clicks will have no indemnity obligation for claims of infringement resulting or alleged to result from:
+(c) 6clicks will have no indemnity obligation for any IP Claims resulting or alleged to result from:

 (i) any combination, operation, or use of the Platform with any programs or equipment not supplied by 6clicks or not specified in this Agreement for such purpose if in 6clicks’s reasonable judgment such infringement is caused by such use;

 (iii) the use of the Platform in a manner other than for their intended purposes or contrary to this Agreement or 6Clicks’s lawful directions.

 (d) To the extent permitted at Law, the provisions in this clause 10.1 state the User‘s sole and exclusive remedy in relation to any IP Claim.